Risk & Resilience at DCU

 Purpose of the Policy

-The purpose of the policy is to ensure that risks to the University’s strategic plan are identified, analyzed and managed so that they are maintained at acceptable levels.
+The purpose of the policy is to ensure that risks to the University’s strategic plan are identified, analysed and managed so that they are maintained at acceptable levels.
 The overall goal of any system of risk & resilience management is to identify risks and then to determine how they may be properly treated, tolerated, transferred or terminated if deemed necessary.

 (B) Risk Appetite Statement